atpar/ap-monorepo/packages/ap-contracts/README.md

 ## Smart Contracts

 ### ACTUS-Solidity
-AP-Contracts depends on [actus-solidity](https://github.com/atpar/actus-solidity) and uses ACTUS definitions and ACTUS engines throughout the following smart contracts.
+AP-Contracts depends on [`actus-solidity`](https://github.com/atpar/actus-solidity) and uses ACTUS definitions and ACTUS engines throughout the following smart contracts.

 ### Registries
 ACTUS Protocol is made up of two global registries:
 - Asset Registry (stores the addresses of the obligors and beneficiaries and the terms and the current state of assets)
-- Payment Registry (stores payment metadata for obligations)
+- Payment Registry (stores payment metadata for settling obligations)

 ### Payment Router
 Routes payments from the obligor (payer) to the beneficiary (payee) and registers the amount paid for each obligation in the Payment Registry.